FDMediagroep/hamcrest-jackson/README.md

 ```

 ###Example Usage
-Here we provide a pseudocode sample to give you a rough idea how easy to use this library is.
+Here we provide a code sample to give you a rough idea how easy to use this library is.
 ```
 JsonNode queryNode = mapper.readTree(someQueryBuilder.toString());
 assertThat(queryNode,
     hasJsonField("function_score",
-                    hasJsonField("query", isJsonText("apple jaarcijfers")),
+        hasJsonField("query", isJsonText("apple annual figures")),
-                    hasJsonField("fields",isJsonArray("title", "content")
+        hasJsonField("fields",isJsonArray("title", "content"))
-                    )
     )
 );
 ```

 ###Matchers